 We enjoyed an appetizer of Rooster Tails, which are fried onion petals with spicy dipping sauce.
 My family never met a deep fried anything we didn't like, and I was lucky to get this picture because they were inhaled in about 90 seconds:

 If you like to combine your eating with thrillseeking, the appetizer menu includes something called a Hell Burger that you have to be 18 years or older to try (after you sign a waiver.)
 We gave that one a hard pass but if you want to walk on the wild side a little (after you absolve the restaurant of any responsibility for your digestive woes later) then you have that option.
+I was tempted for about half a second but we had a lot of other things to do in Decatur Texas and we thought that might slow us down a little.

 They offer a variety of salads, sandwiches, burgers and BBQ.
 My husband had the two-meat BBQ plate and I had the smoked garlic bacon and jalepeno cheeseburger.
 I love all of those things and sometimes, you just want a good burger.
 This one didn't disappoint.